ethz-asl/wrf-sim/README.md

 In the first stage a PBL model is used according to the configuration model and then in the second stage no PBL will be used.
 The postprocessing computes the 5 minute averages of the simulation output and stores it in a single NetCDF file.

+The output of the simulation can be visualized using the [wrf-viewer](https://github.com/ethz-asl/wrf-viewer).

 ## Installation

 #### General